MonolithInd/update-fw-BC/README.md

 is to block all connections from countries selected by the user that are known for hacking.

+It either takes
-It takes one file as input in the CWD dir: "ip_lists.txt" which is a file containing links to files on ipdeny.com per line.
+* one file as input in the CWD dir: "ip_lists.txt" which is a file containing links to files on ipdeny.com per line.
 These files are aggregated lists of netblocks known to be in that country.
+* a user supplied file containing one IP address/netmask entry per line in the format x.x.x.x/xx

 For each link it grabs the list, ingests it, sorts the netblocks and then aggregates them again where posible using